IvonLiu/sNNake/README.md

 * If you have trained this snake to do better, please submit a pull request :)

 * The snake's name is Ann.
+Ann A. Conda.
 Not Anne.
 Not Annie.
 Don't ask why.
 Just remember what it uses for a brain.

 ## Credits